 About the Critical Minerals Strategic Reserve

-The Critical Minerals Strategic Reserve (CMSR) will secure the supply of select critical minerals for Australia and our key international partners.
+The Critical Minerals Strategic Reserve (CMSR) secures supply of select critical minerals for Australia and our key international partners.

 Critical minerals and rare earths are vital inputs to the modern and future economy.
 They underpin the energy transition, high tech manufacturing, AI, digital and defence technologies.